 The purpose of a special file is to expose the device as a file in the file system.
-A special file provides a universal interface for hardware devices (and virtual devices created and used by the kernel), because tools for file I/O can be used to access the device.
+A special file provides a universal interface for hardware devices (and virtual devices created and used by the kernel), because tools for file I/O can access the device.

 When data is red from or written to a special file, the operation happens immediately, and is not subject to conventional filesystem rules.

-In Linux, there are two types of special files: block special files and character special files.
+In Linux, there are two types of special files: block special file and character special file.

 Block special files